eigenfoo-archives/euphoria/docs/http-requests.md

     `/api/application`

     Payload contains `postingId` (e.g. `1`), `userId` (e.g. `1`), `resume` (some
-    hex representation of a file) and `coverLetter` (another hex string string representation of a file).
+    base64 representation of a file) and `coverLetter` (another base64 string string representation of a file).

 13. Create a new user (`POST` request).